-Mastery of Your Anxiety and Panic: Workbook (2006) by David Barlow and Michelle Craske (see especially chapters 1, 3 and 4)
+Mastery of Your Anxiety and Panic: Workbook (new edition: 2022) by David Barlow and Michelle Craske (see especially chapters 1, 3 and 4)

 For everyone reading this Open Letter, I have created a free series of short audios and cartoons to introduce the basics to you in a short time.
 Tap or click here to start:

 I hope you enjoy the cartoons!

 Any important skill we learn in life we learn through practice.
 The best method of practicing is taking things step-by-step, appreciating our success at each step.
 Learning to appreciate our successes is itself a practice and is key to learning anything new.